In order to be admitted to the PhD program, the applicant must meet the following qualifications:

 The student may retake one course.
 A second failure in that course or in another course will result in dismissal from the program.
 Withdrawal from a nursing course after two-thirds of the course is over will be counted as one enrollment.

 A full list of current tuition and fee costs is available here.
-Students who take at least 6 graduate credit hours per semester will be eligible for financial aid.
+Doctoral students who take at least two graduate credit hours per semester will be eligible for financial aid.

 The university’s Office of Financial Aid will be able to offer certification for personal loans, as well as provide university scholarships to qualifying students, and will also help students identify other non-federal sources of aid.
 Students should use employer-based assistance as well.